 Matching Tie Clips To Suit Separates

-The wonders of suit separates allows for a more casual feel to a formal look.
+The wonders of suit separates allow for a more casual feel to a formal look.
 As such, tie bar and tie clip colours can also follow suit.
-There’s no real rules when matching tie bars to suit separates but there are guidelines.
+There are no real rules when matching tie bars to suit separates but there are guidelines.
 Clashing or heavily opposing colours will probably be harder on the eyes – think a navy suit with a blue tie and hot pink tie bar – a more conservative hue would work much better here.